daattali/beautiful-jekyll/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: Why you'd want to go on a date with me
+subtitle: Random information
 ---

-My name is Inigo Montoya.
-I have the following qualities:

-- I rock a great mustache
-- I'm extremely loyal to my family
+Hi, my name is Marcos Barbero and I'm Brazilian, however, nowadays I'm living in The Netherlands.
+I'm a software engineer working mostly with Java since 2005-ish.

 What else do you need?

 ### my history

-To be honest, I'm having some trouble remembering right now, so why don't you just watch [my movie](http://en.wikipedia.org/wiki/The_Princess_Bride_%28film%29) and it will answer **all** your questions.
+To be honest, I'm having some trouble remembering right now, so please just go to my [LinkedIn Profile](https://www.linkedin.com/in/marcosbarbero/) and check it out!